 The fraternity and sorority experience is an investment in your future.
 The leadership skills, the academic assistance and the friendships will benefit you beyond your college days.
-Joining a fraternity or sorority does carry a financial commitment.
+Joining a fraternity or sorority does carry a financial commitment, which varies by chapter (ranging from approximately $300-$800/semester).
 Each chapter is self-supporting through the dues paid by their members.
 Most chapters offer members payment plans to assist in paying for dues.
 Membership dues go to services that directly support the betterment of the chapter and the national organization.
 To assist members, chapters may offer various scholarships and grants.

 How time consuming is joining a fraternity or sorority?

 The amount of time involved in joining a fraternity or sorority will vary from chapter to chapter.
 For most organizations, the semester in which you decide to become a member will be the most time intensive period for you, as this is the time that the members will go through the chapter’s new member education period.
 The time spent in this program will give you the opportunity to develop leadership and time management skills, learn about the history of the organization, develop friendships with others in their new member class, as well as the rest of the chapter, and allow you to become involved with other organizations.
-After initiation into the chapter, expectation will vary.
+After initiation into the chapter, expectations will vary.
 Each chapter has weekly chapter meetings and other mandatory events (community service events, study hours and initiation) throughout the year, but they are planned well in advance.
-In addition to the weekly meeting, the more you put into the chapter the more you will get out of being a member!

 What is Recruitment?

 In the beginning of each semester fraternities and sororities will host a wide array of recruitment events.
-The Panhellenic Council offers a formalized recruitment process each fall and is planned for minimal interference with class schedules.
-The IFC fraternities host recruitment events the first three weeks of classes.
-And the culturally-based fraternities and sororities that are part of IGC and NPHC also conduct events at the start of the year for students to become more familiar with their organization.
+The Panhellenic Council offers a formalized recruitment process each fall.
+The IFC fraternities typically host recruitment events the first three weeks of classes.
+The culturally-based fraternities and sororities that are part of IGC and NPHC also conduct events at the start of the year for students to become more familiar with their organization.
 Interested students are highly encouraged to attend recruitment events to better familiarize their selves with the UConn fraternity and sorority community.